divvun/ci-libreoffice-spellers/README.md

 ```

 ## macOS
-The easiest way is to install the XCode developer tools installed.
+The easiest way is to install the XCode developer tools.

 ### Requirements
 * pkgutil